-Fiscal snapshot
+Fiscal Snapshot

 - Higher nominal interest rates raise the cost of rolling and issuing new debt; much of the new borrowing will carry higher yields.